isomerpages/sid-comms/index.md

 sections:
   - hero:
       title: Maintenance in progress
-      subtitle: Our website is undergoing maintenance and will be back online shortly. <br> Thank you for your understanding and patience.
+      subtitle: Our website is undergoing maintenance and will be back online shortly. <br> Thank you for your understanding and patience. <br>We continue to accept job applications <a href="https://go.gov.sg/candidateapplicationform" target="_blank">here</a>.
       background: /images/main-banner-tint.jpg
 ---